joshbeam/source.frontendcollisionblog/_posts/2016-01-17-intro-to-password-hashing.markdown

 By the way, if this helps you sleep better at night, I was able to find a salted SHA-256 password hash that doesn't exist in that online rainbow table:

 <center><img src="/images/not-in-rainbow-table.png" width="66%" /></center>

+Not telling you what it was though, lest it end up in your rainbow table.